cloudmesh-community/book/chapters/preface/notation.md

 [@las14cloudmeshmultiple]

-> Refernces are indicated with a number and are included in the
+> References are indicated with a number and are included in the
-> refernce chapter [@las14cloudmeshmultiple]
+> reference chapter [@las14cloudmeshmultiple]

 :o:

 > Chapters marked with an :o: are not yet complete or have some issue
 > that we know about.
-THese chapters need to be fixed.
+These chapters need to be fixed.

 [:clapper: REST 36:02](https://youtu.be/xjFuA6q5N_U)